KC5VDJ/Pi-DI/README.md

 Three DI types will be supported, Version 1, Version 1 with 128k, Version 2 with 4M-16M in 4M increments.

 Access to USB (at least HID (Anyone got a USB SpaceBall?))??
 Access to Bluetooth??
 We'll see!!
+A 16 meg 68k/'030 emulator can do quite a bit.